daksh-xyz/MUJ_AttendaceScraper/README.md

 6. Set to open **At Time of Event**.

 ## Usage
-- The script will run at the scheduled time, log in, scrape data, save it to a CSV file, and send a notification.
+- The script will run at the scheduled time, log in, scrape data and send a notification.
 - To run manually, execute:
   ```bash
   python3 attendanceScraper.py